-Synonyms of Chamaedorea elegans (10) (Updated on 1-15-21): Chamaedorea deppeana Klotzsch, Chamaedorea elegans var. angustifolia M.Martens & Galeotti, Chamaedorea helleriana Klotzsch, Chamaedorea pulchella Linden, Kunthia deppei Zucc., Neanthe bella O.F.Cook, Neanthe elegans (Mart.)
+Synonyms of Chamaedorea elegans (10) (Updated on 10-8-21 from Plants of the World Online): Chamaedorea deppeana Klotzsch, Chamaedorea elegans var. angustifolia M.Martens & Galeotti, Chamaedorea helleriana Klotzsch, Chamaedorea pulchella Linden, Kunthia deppei Zucc., Neanthe bella O.F.Cook, Neanthe elegans (Mart.)
 O.F.Cook, Neanthe neesiana O.F.Cook, Nunnezharia elegans (Mart.)
 Kuntze, Nunnezharia pulchella (Linden) Kuntze

 Chamaedorea elegans Mart. is the correct and accepted scientific name for the Parlor Palm.
 It was first described as such by Carl (Karl) Friedrich Philipp von Martius in Linneae in 1830.
 It was also described as Neanthe bella by Orator Fuller Cook in Science in 1937.
 Over the years, it has been given many other scientific names, but the most common, and still used is Neanthe bella.
 No doubt, if you check the labels at Lowe’s, Wal-Mart or other stores, you are likely to see that name instead of Chamaedorea elegans.

 The genus, Chamaedorea Willd., was named and described by Carl Ludwig Willdenow in the fourth edition of Species Plantarum in 1806.

 Plants of the World Online by Kew lists 105 accepted species in the Chamaedorea genus (as of 10-8-21 when this page was last updated).
 It is a member of the plant family Arecaceae with 182 genera.
 Those numbers could change as updates are made on POWO.